thisrod/theglist/README.md

 Run the [Upgrade Checklist](upgrade.md) to install a fresh version of OSX on your terminal.
 If you have a new computer with OSX installed, just run the [Restore Terminal Checklist](terminal.md).

 If you use a system other than OSX, you will need to modify these lists extensively.
 They might provide a useful reference for such things as the IP addresses of printers and the set of Python packages to install.

+How to follow a list
+---

+The lists comprise numbered steps.
+Some steps will only work if you have carried out certain previous ones.
+Therefore, if you want to install a single program, you shouldn't just look for the step that installs it.
+Instead, work through the list from the start, and skip steps that you know aren't necessary.

+The simplest kind of step instructs you to do something in the OSX user interface.
+These assume you can navigate sequences of menus and tabs such as Systerm Preferences → Printers & Scanners → Add → IP, and peform other standard UI actions.

+Some steps contain hyperlinks.
+These will either take you to a website with instructions to install some software, or they will download an OSX package that will install software when you open it.

+The third kind of step requires you to run

+        a command

+in a terminal window.

+If you don't know what the above paragraphs mean, you shouldn't try this on your own.
+Ask a geek to help you.

 Maintaining the checklists